Hitaxas/Sonic-2-Community-Cut/README.md

 As an extra:

-Ported S3K's Player_SlopeResist and Player_SlopeRepel, but modified slightly to display the walking animation if you rollstop on a slope
+Ported S3K's Player_SlopeResist and Player_SlopeRepel, but modified slightly to display the walking animation if you rollstop on a slope.

 This is only used if physics mode is set to S3K.